Elerqsousy/website-builder/README.md

 - Live Preview: See your page update in real-time as you edit.
 - Import/Export: Save and load your designs as JSON files.
 - Editable Sections: Edit, delete, and reorder sections with drag-and-drop.
+- Drag-and-Drop: Reorder sections using mouse or keyboard (DnD Kit).
+- Accessibility: ARIA roles/labels on sortable items and controls, keyboard-accessible drag-and-drop, tooltips for drag handles.
 - Fully Responsive: Works across all screen sizes.
 - SSR Friendly: Optimized for Next.js server-side rendering.
 - Performance Focused: Minimizes unnecessary re-renders.